One of the most difficult tasks in building frontend applications is dealing with external requests. Difficulties come from two sides.

 dispatch(fetchUserById(123));

-, contains three reducers: pending, fulfilled and rejected.
+contains three reducers: pending, fulfilled, and rejected.
 They correspond to promise states and are called by Redux Toolkit the moment the promise enters one of these states.
-We don't have to respond to them all, we choose what's important to us in the application.
+We don't have to respond to all, so we can choose what is important to us in the application.

 The Hexlet support team or other students will answer you.